Slow Cooker Beef Brisket

 Tender and juicy beef brisket made in a slow cooker with bbq sauce.

-Carve the brisket across the grain into tender slices, then serve with the remaining barbecue sauce.
+Carve the brisket across the grain into tender slices; serve with the prepared brisket sauce.

 If you prefer shredded brisket instead of sliced brisket, remember it will be easier to shred while it’s still warm.
 Once the brisket is fully cooked and tender, you can shred it right in the slow cooker.
 Use two forks, pulling them away from each other, until all the brisket is shredded, tossing it well with the meat juices that have accumulated in the slow cooker.